 What would we do differently if we were to do our hike over again?

-We would have made a valiant attempt to locate the “toll booth” and pay for parking and I would have used my hiking poles.
-The use of hiking poles can ease hiking by as much as 20 percent.
+We would have made a valiant attempt to locate the “toll booth” and pay for parking, and I would have used my hiking poles.
+Using hiking poles can ease hiking by as much as 20 percent.
 They really do make a difference!

 Below is a list of resources we used to prep for the hike.